theupdateframework/specification/tuf-spec.md

   and report the signature failure.

-5. **Check for a rollback attack.** The version number of the trusted root metadata file (version N) MUST be less than or equal to the version number of the new root metadata file (version N+1).
+5. **Check for a rollback attack.** The version number of the trusted root metadata file (version N) MUST be less than the version number of the new root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new root metadata file is indeed N+1.
-If the version of the new root metadata file is less than the trusted metadata file, discard it, abort the update cycle, and report the rollback attack.
+If the version of the new root metadata file is less than or equal to the version of the trusted metadata file, discard it, abort the update cycle, and report the rollback attack.

 6. Note that the expiration of the new (intermediate) root metadata